News

 Updated Nursing Practice Hour Requirements – Effective April 17, 2025

-The College and Association of Nurses of the Northwest Territories and Nunavut (CANNN) has updated its nursing practice hour requirements to better align with national standards and evolving regulatory practices.
-To qualify for licensure, applicants must now meet one of the following: 1,125 practice hours within the past five years, or 450 practice hours within
+The College of Nurses of the Northwest Territories and Nunavut (CANNN) has updated its nursing practice hour requirements to better align with national standards and evolving regulatory practices.
+To qualify for licensure, applicants must now meet one of the following: 1,125 practice hours within the past five years, or 450 practice hours within the past

 Read More